ferbert-dev/bro-messenger/frontend/README.md

 Static HTML, CSS, and vanilla JS client that talks to the Express API for authentication, chat, and avatar uploads.
 The stack assumes Nginx serves these files from Docker, but you can load them locally with any static server.
+API URLs and WebSocket endpoints are resolved dynamically from the current host so the UI works both on localhost and across your LAN.

-## Pages and Features
+## Key Features
-- `login.html` posts credentials to `/api/auth/login` and `/api/auth/register`,
+- **Auth flow**: `login.html` posts to `/api/auth/login` and `/api/auth/register`
-  then stores `authToken` and `user` in `localStorage`.
-- `dashboard.html` reads the stored session data, shows profile details, and redirects to the login page if anything is missing.
+  and stores the resulting token + user object in `localStorage`. `dashboard.html` displays the stored profile and guards access when data is missing.
-- `chat.html` interacts with the REST and WebSocket services using `frontend/js/chat.fetch.js` plus `frontend/js/ws.handlers.js` to keep the conversation list and messages in sync.
+- **Realtime chat**: `chat.html` consumes REST endpoints and WebSocket updates to load history, send messages, and stream new activity in real time.
+- **Responsive UI**: Below 980px the layout switches to a mobile view that shows the chats list and conversation screen as separate panels, adds a back button, and keeps the composer visible while auto-scrolling to the latest messages.
+- **Media & emoji**: Users can upload avatars (with client-side compression and scaling), pick emoji via the built-in emoji picker, and preview chat images before saving.
+- **Presence indicators**: When other participants join a chat the list and message avatars gain a green halo and the chat header updates with live presence counts.
+- **Profile modal**: Centered avatar, enlarged headings, quick access to update name/avatar, and an easy-to-spot logout button.

 ## Project Layout
 ```